Dodgers' 7-run 6th leads them past Nats in Game 3

 In the fifth, the Dodgers trimmed the deficit to 2-1.
 Max Muncy had two strikes against him when he ripped a 398-foot shot to right-center field for his second homer in as many games.
 Martin gave the Dodgers a 3-2 lead when he drilled a two-out, two-run double off Corbin in the sixth.
 The hit to left-center field drove in Cody Bellinger and David Freese, both of whom had singled.

 The inning quickly got away from Corbin, who walked Chris Taylor before giving up a two-run double to Hernandez that increased the Dodgers' lead to 5-2.
-He then intentionally walked Muncy.
 That spelled the end of the night for Corbin in his first relief appearance since 2017.
 Nationals manager Davey Martinez brought in right-hander Wander Suero to face Turner with two on and two out.
 Turner promptly crushed a three-run homer over the wall in left-center field to make it 8-2.

 A wild pitch by Dodgers right-hander Joe Kelly with the bases loaded allowed Washington to score a run in the bottom of the sixth.
 Two batters later, a sacrifice fly by Asdrubal Cabrera cut the deficit to 8-4.
 Martin capped off his big night with a two-run homer in the ninth.